birbmaaan/appcues_demo_app/README.md

 ### 2. `git commit -m "<message here>"`

 This commits the changes, sort of like a quick save.
-The message you enter will appear in Github.
 It's common practice to write these comments in short imperatives like "add login functionality" to give you a quick description of what changes you made.
+Here's an example of what a commit might look like:

+`git commit -m "add Captain Cues to the About page"`

-These comments will appear in Github.
+These comments will appear on the files in Github.
 You can commit as many times as you want before pushing your code changes.
 It's a good rule to commit early and often.

 ### 3. `git push origin main`